What is a liver biopsy?

 A blood sample may be taken a few hours after the biopsy to check for possible internal

 If you are discharged home within a few hours after the procedure, you may be told

 to stay on bed rest at home for a certain amount of time.

-Leave the bandage in place for as long as instructed, usually until the next day.
+Leave the bandage in place for as long as instructed, often until the next day.

-You will be told to avoid intense activity, such as heavy lifting, for several days
+You will be told to not do any intense activity, such as heavy lifting, for several

 The biopsy site may be sore for a few days.
 Take a pain medicine as recommended by

 your provider.
 Aspirin or other pain medicines may raise your risk of bleeding.
 Only

 Call your healthcare provider if you have any of the following: